wintercms/docs/backend-controllers-ajax.md

         BackendMenu::setContext('Acme.Blog', 'blog', 'categories');
     }

-You can set the title of the back-end page with the `$pageTitle` property of the controller class (note that the form and list behaviors can do it for you):
+You can set the title of the backend page with the `$pageTitle` property of the controller class (note that the form and list behaviors can do it for you):

     $this->pageTitle = 'Blog categories';

 <a name="ajax"></a>
 ## Using AJAX handlers

-The back-end AJAX framework uses the same [AJAX library](../ajax/introduction) as the frontend pages.
-The library is loaded automatically on the back-end pages.
+The backend AJAX framework uses the same [AJAX library](../ajax/introduction) as the frontend pages.
+The library is loaded automatically on the backend pages.

 <a name="ajax-handlers"></a>
 ### Backend AJAX handlers

-The back-end AJAX handlers can be defined in the controller class or [widgets](widgets).
+The backend AJAX handlers can be defined in the controller class or [widgets](widgets).
 In the controller class the AJAX handlers are defined as public methods with the name starting with "on" string: **onCreateTemplate**, **onGetTemplateList**, etc.

 Backend AJAX handlers can return an array of data, throw an exception or redirect to another page (see [AJAX event handlers](../ajax/handlers)).
 You can use `$this->vars` to set variables and the controller's `makePartial` method to render a partial and return its contents as a part of the response data.